 A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 There are more than 1.5 million schools in India – making it the second-largest schooling system in the world.
-While this number is a positive reflection on the evolving education system in the country, for your school, it means more competition.
-Our engagement with parents shows that a prospective parent considers 5-6 schools while seeking admission for their child.
+While this number is a positive reflection of the evolving education system in the country, for your school, it means more competition.
+Our engagement with parents shows that a prospective parent considers 5-6 schools while seeking admission for their child, and what parents expect from school.
 To attract these prospective parents and drive your school admission, you need to meet their expectations.

-So what’s on the minds of parents when it comes to school admission for their child?
+So what’s on parents’ minds when it comes to school admission for their child?
 There has been a huge shift in parental focus.
-They are increasingly looking for holistic growth, a wide range of skill sets and working on the emotional intelligence of their children.
-These are much beyond the traditional wants of high academic scores and assured obedience.
+They are increasingly looking for holistic growth, a wide range of skill sets and working on their children’s emotional intelligence.
+These are beyond the traditional wants of high academic scores and assured obedience.

 Top Questions Parents Have During School Admission